vk3txd/nko-antenna-brief/docs/NKO_Speech_Analysis.md

 ## An Example Analysis - 80m band, 180klm path

 Below is the result of the above algorithm on 2 audio recordings.
-One was an NKO, the other an EFHW.
+One was when using an NKO, the other an EFHW.

 > AI Summary; After normalising 300–1500 Hz, NKO is broadly similar through the main speech body, but is stronger/smoother around about 2.4–2.7 kHz, which is useful for speech readability.
 EFHW has a strong narrow peak around 2.0 kHz, but NKO looks better through the upper intelligibility region.